mysteriumnetwork/mysterium-vpn-desktop/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Logs**
+Attach logs (app, node, supervisor) to the issue.
+Where to find the logs: https://github.com/mysteriumnetwork/mysterium-vpn-desktop#logging

 **Screenshots**
 If applicable, add screenshots to help explain your problem.